 Suppose your business has earnings of 100,000, and a typical PE multiple for a listed company in your industry sector is 10.

-The first step is to reduce the listed PE ratio to allow for the fact that the business is private and therefore less liquid and more risky, For simplicity we will assume that the PE ratio of the private company is half that of the similar listed company, so in this case the PE multiple is 10 / 2 = 5.
+The first step is to reduce the listed PE ratio to allow for the fact that the business is private and therefore less liquid and more risky.
+For simplicity we will assume that the PE ratio of the private company is half that of the similar listed company.
+Accordingly in this case the PE multiple is 10 / 2 = 5.

 A rough estimate of the PE multiple valuation of the equity in the business is then given by: